 Right now we have to do everything we can to prevent STF, our 135-year-old organization, from being hit too hard.
 We want to continue to enable people to discover Sweden.
 For this to happen, our accommodations are essential.
 Non-profit patrons are essential in their work guiding us to new discoveries.
 And people who come and stay with us are essential.
 Right now you are vital as a member!

 The Swedish Tourist Association always has a generous cancellation policy, allowing you as a guest to cancel your stay free of charge relatively close to the arrival date.
 The ongoing coronavirus outbreak presents an economic crisis for the entire hospitality industry and STF's accommodations are currently facing major challenges.
 That is why we have chosen not to change our regular cancellation policy, as it would worsen the difficult situation for STF's accommodations.
-However, we temporarily offer the opportunity to change bookings for accommodations in the mountains, as these are managed entirely by STF.

 View our policy for cancelling or changing bookings due to coronavirus